0382/CGcoefficient.jl/doc/src/formula.md

 \begin{Bmatrix}j_1 & j_2 & j_3 \\ j_4 & j_5 & j_6 \\ j_7 & j_8 & j_9\end{Bmatrix} = P_0\sum_t P(t) \left(\sum_x A(t,x)\right) \left(\sum_y B(t,y)\right) \left(\sum_z C(t,z)\right)
 ```

-It deserves to be mentioned that, although the formula has 4 $\sum$, the $\sum$ of $x,y,z$ are decoupled.
+It deserves to be mentioned that, although the formula has 4 $\sum$s, the $\sum$ of $x,y,z$ are decoupled.
 So we can do the three `for loop`s respectively, which means the depth of `for loop` is not 4 but 2.

 ----